freenas/freenas-docs/userguide/system.rst

   failover occurs.
 This can be a useful configuration in a multipath scenario.

-Once the network configuration is complete, logout and log back in, this time using the :guilabel:`Virtual IP` address.
-You can now configure volumes and shares as usual and the configurations will automatically synchronize between the active and the standby node.
-A :guilabel:`HA Enabled` icon will be added after the :guilabel:`Alert` icon on the active node and the passive node will indicate the virtual IP address that is used for configuration management.
-The standby node will also have a red :guilabel:`Standby` icon and will no longer accept logins as all configuration changes must occur on the active node.
+After the network configuration is complete, log out and log back in, this time using the :guilabel:`Virtual IP` address.
+Volumes and shares can now be configured as usual and configuration automatically synchronizes between the active and the standby node.
+A :guilabel:`HA Enabled` icon is added after the :guilabel:`Alert` icon on the active node.
+The passive or standby node indicates the virtual IP address that is used for configuration management.
+The standby node also has a red :guilabel:`Standby` icon and no longer accepts logins as all configuration changes must occur on the active node.

 .. note:: After the :guilabel:`Virtual IP` address is configured, all subsequent logins should use that address.